WHY DPR

 HOW IT WORKS

 DPR has one rule: no match counts toward a rating until it's verified against the official Deaf event tournament record.
-There are two ways that happens:
+There are two ways that happens.
+Player submission is the more common path today; over time, as more TDs submit results directly, that balance will shift toward TD submission.

 That's the whole trust wedge.
 Verification is the rule, not the exception.
 When you see a DPR rating, it reflects real, verified play — not memory, not partner-confirms.